Skip to Content

 I even love how delicate they are…because it’s what makes them SO good!

 They are worth every bit of effort you have to put into them.
-They’re even worth cleaning up after a two-year old aspiring chef! lol
+They’re even worth cleaning up after a two-year old aspiring chef!
+Lol

 I hope they’ll make an appearance on your Holiday Goodie Tray and that they become a tradition at your Nest too!